openeemeter/eemeter/docs/tutorial.rst

 The meter handles import of consumption data from various formats and data-stores, including Green Button, HPXML, and SEED.
-It handles downloading and local caching of realtime or near realtime weather data and normals, including TMY3, GSOD, ISD, wunderground.com, degreedays.net.
+It handles downloading and local caching of realtime or near realtime weather data and normals, including TMY3, GSOD, ISD, and wunderground.com.

 Although the package comes with pre-written implementations of several efficiency metering standards, custom meters can be written by assembling